Trying to Run Half Marathon in Under 1.30

 1. What half marathon time would you be able to get right now?

-2. What is needed for a sub-90 half marathon?
+2. First priority for a sub-90 half marathon

 What Half Marathon Time Would You Be Able to Get Right Now?